John Wesley was convinced of the great importance of prayer by saying:

 So ask Father’s help to not depend on feelings to determine our prayer times.
 It’s best to schedule a prayer time, and stick with the schedule.
 As we saw in Spend Time With The Master, we must make a conscious, determined decision to put aside the distractions, and spend time with Yahuwah, or we will wither spiritually.
 May Father help us to remember this!

-Some will say that prayer must be spontaneous to be of value.
+Some may say that prayer must be spontaneous to be of value.
 To a certain extent, this might be true.
 But our efforts to pray at a scheduled time become a very good discipline for us, building in us perseverance.
 Scheduled prayer times might, at first, seem mechanical.
-But then, they can often turn into divine, anointed appointments with our loving Master and Saviour.
+But they can often turn into divine, anointed appointments with our loving Master and Saviour.

 Basically, our prayer times must be based on our faith in Yahuwah, in His Word, and in His Name, Yahushua.
 These are The Facts.
 It is the Facts of our faith, not our feelings or emotions, that must be relied upon for fulfilling the Word of Yahuwah.
 We need to let our feelings follow – not lead!

-Three more brief insights from others:
+More insights from others:

 “Faith relates us to that which our senses cannot perceive.
 As long as we are slaves of our senses, we really cannot move in faith.
 Paul said this clearly in 2 Corinthians 5:7: “For we walk by faith, not by sight!”
 In other words, what we do, and the way in which we live as Christians, is based on faith – on what we believe, not on what we see or know from our senses.
 Our senses may tell us one thing, and our faith another – that is when conflict comes.
 That is why the writer of Hebrews says to make your confession and then to hold it fast (Hebrews 4:14).
 Even if our senses tell us it is not so, if God’s Word says it is so, it is so!” — from Derek Prince – No Matter What Pressures Come